 The Museum is situated in a neoclassical building that was built in 1932 by the Baramki family.
 Over the years Jerusalem was divided (1948-1967), the building served as an Israeli army outpost on the border between Israel and Jordan, alongside the Mandelbaum Gate that connected east and west of the city.

-In 1999, the Curator and Art Director of the Museum, Raphie Etgar, with the ongoing generous support of the von Holzbrinck family, developed the Museum into an institution dedicated to dialogue, understanding and coexistence, and in 2005 into the first socio-political museum in Israel for contemporary art, promoting equality, human rights and diversity.
+In 1999, the Curator and Art Director of the Museum, Raphie Etgar, developed the Museum into an institution dedicated to dialogue, understanding and coexistence, and in 2005 into the first socio-political museum in Israel for contemporary art, promoting equality, human rights and diversity.

 Located only five minutes' walk from the Haredi neighborhood, Mea Shearim, and the Old City, the Museum's rooftop holds one of Jerusalem's most magnificent views, a coffee shop, art books and the Jerusalemite atmosphere.